MarkKorvin/DragAndDrop-Csh/README.md

 The basic principles of the DragAndDrop using .Net and C#

 Features:
-- Creating primitives
-- Deleting primitives
+- Creating/removing primitives
-- Dynamic moving primitives
+- Dynamic moving of primitives